-- A 2.5 is the minimum cumulative grade point average required for progression within the nursing program. - Successful completion of all courses as outlined in the master schedule-NUR courses must be completed with a B or higher and support courses with a C or greater-required before Nursing students will be allowed to register for the succeeding semester.
+- A 2.5 is the minimum cumulative grade point average required for progression within the nursing program. - Successful completion of all courses as outlined in the plan of study-NUR courses must be completed with a B or higher and support courses with a C or greater-required before Nursing students will be allowed to register for the succeeding semester.